 The launch of the S&P 500 ESG Index in April 2019 signaled an evolution in sustainable investing.
-Indices based on environmental, social, and governance (ESG) data were no longer simply a means for companies to declare their sustainability credentials or tools to manage tactical investments playing a minor role in investors’ portfolios.
-The S&P 500 ESG Index and other such indices were built to underlie strategic, long-term mainstream investment products.
+Indices based on environmental, social and governance (ESG) data were no longer simply a means for companies to declare their sustainability credentials or tools to manage tactical investments playing a minor role in investors’ portfolios.
+The S&P 500 ESG Index and other such indices were built to underline strategic, long-term mainstream investment products.

 This paper outlines the characteristics of the S&P 500 ESG Index that have appealed to investors, including: